 A Quick and Easy Psychedelic Integration Journal

-You want to have a helpful and effective psychedelic integration journaling practice that is also simple enough to use if you are still a little elevated.
+You want to have a helpful and effective psychedelic integration journaling practice that is also clear and simple enough to use if you are still a little elevated.

-There can always be deep, questions to be asked and powerful insights to be had, but sometimes we just need to get some things out.
+We can ask deep questions and ponder powerful insights later, but sometimes we just need to get some thoughts on paper quickly.
 We often have a lot to say, a lot of new information.
 We want to balance the polarity between simplicity and structure.
 Some organization, but not too unwieldy.

 So to begin with, all we need to know is:

 - What did you see?